faunfunc/chatapp/README.md

 # ChatApp

-ChatApp is a web-based chat application that allows users to communicate with each other in real-time.
+convo is a web-based php chat application that allows users to communicate with each other in real-time.

 ## Features